-The Manager encourages good governance and sustainable corporate practices, which contribute to long-term value creation, as detailed below in the relevant section.
+The Manager encourages good governance and sustainable corporate practices, which contribute to long-term value creation.
+The Manager's Proxy Voting Policy and Shareholder Engagement Policy set the principals to be applied for determining when and how any voting rights held in respect of investments are exercised.